What is an Exercise Stress Test?

 There are some simple preparations for this test;

-- you will need to fast for two hours prior to your test, if you need to take any medications during the fasting period these may be taken with a sip of water
+- you can have a light meal prior to your test, and if you need to take any medications, these may be taken with a sip of water

 - you will need to refrain from smoking for two hours prior to the test